 2. Consume more vitamins and calcium

 Your teeth need a lot of calcium to be strong and white.
 You also need a lot of calcium to keep your bones healthy and strong.
-This is the main reason you should take milk and consume other dairy products such as cheese and yoghurt daily.
+Regular appointments with a Dentist DTC or a similar professional would be useful in this regard, as they could instruct you on the best way to obtain calcium and these vitamins.
+This is why you should take the milk and consume other dairy products such as cheese and yogurt daily.
 Also, it’s best to eat broccoli and drink calcium-fortified orange juice.

 Some dentists may recommend calcium supplements, but be sure to take the supplements according to your doctor’s instructions.
 Calcium and Vitamin D are crucial for strong, healthy teeth and gums.
 Similarly, Vitamin B-complex supplements may be necessary to protect your teeth and gums from cracking and bleeding.
 Magnesium copper.
 Zinc.
 Iodine.
 Potassium and iron are also essential for your oral health.